shradha125/TBD-Center-Freight-Data-Research-Project/LiteratureReview_8.md

 ***Data Preprocessing***
 1. **Cleaning GPS Data:**
     - Stop Identification: Defined by truck speed (≤2 mph) and distance criteria (DX ≤ 40 ft and DXmax ≤ 100 ft).
-Stops must last more than 10 minutes to be considered.
+A duration longer than 10 minutes ensures that the identified stops are meaningful in terms of parking behavior.
     - Filtering Errors: Removing GPS points with unrealistic locations due to signal bouncing or loss.

 2. **Combining Datasets:**